tung/ruggrogue/book/dependencies.md

 ### bitflags

 [bitflags](https://crates.io/crates/bitflags) enables the creation of compact bitmask values with symbolic names.
-RuggRogue uses it to encode the state of the Shift, Ctrl and Alt modifier keys in a single value that the game logic can later check.
+RuggRogue uses it to encode the state of the Shift, Ctrl and Alt modifier keys in a single value that the game logic can check later.

 ### bitvec